mfherbst/dftk-workshop-material/README.md

-# Material for the DFTK school 2022
+# DFTK school 2022 exercises

 This repository contains the exercises and some of the lecture material of the [DFTK school 2022](https://school2022.dftk.org/).